 Psychology 001 Research Participation Requirement

-To help meet the course requirement for participation in 7 psychology studies, researchers will contact you via e-mail to let you know when you have been assigned to take part in their research.
-You are then obliged to sign up for the study on Sona Systems, in which you can choose a time slot that works for you.
-If you can't make any of the scheduled times, please contact the researcher to arrange an alternate time.
+To help meet the course requirement for participation in 6 psychology studies, you will occasionally be contacted via e-mail to let you know that studies are available for sign-up.
+You should then try to sign up (on Sona Systems), in a time slot that works for you.
 You should also check the Sona site periodically for opportunities to sign up for research.

 The purpose of this research participation requirement is two-fold.
 First, it provides a source of participants for students and faculty in the psychology department who are conducting research.
 Second, it provides you with direct experience in psychological studies being conducted in the department.
 Because the experience is meant to be educational, the background and purpose of the study will be explained to you at the conclusion of the session.